xiGUAwanOU/tech-note/frontend-development/vue-js/typescript-setup.md

 Change the extension of `src/main.js` and `src/router/index.js` from "js" to "ts".
 And add `lang="ts"` attribute to all the `<script></script>` tags in component definitions.

+**TODO: check if it is OK to remove the babel-loader, since we are not using it anymore.**

+## 2. Eslint with TypeScript plugin